balanced/balanced-docs/overview/rev1/overview.rst

     Check out the `pricing page`_ for out current pricing structure!

 Balanced will create invoices to collect fees daily.
-These invoices can be viewed under My Marketplace -> Account statements area of the Balanced dashboard.
+These invoices can be viewed under the My Marketplace -> Account statements area of the Balanced dashboard.
 Fees are debited from the bank account most recently attached to the owner account of the marketplace.